Word on your thumb drive*

 So many people have been infected this way that spam has tripled in the last week.
 This article, Szirbi Botnet Causes Spam To Triple In A Week explains further.

 And please folks, don’t click the links in e-mails.
-If you really must go to the site, type the link into your browser bar.
+If you really must go to the site, type (or Copy>Paste) the link into your browser bar.

 Folks, it is summertime here where I live, and old Tech Paul is fixin’ to put on his flip flops, bermuda shorts, straw hat and just “chill out” for well-deserved several days of vacationing.